Hidden Gems of Whistler’s Après Scene

 While Stonesedge may feature a smaller selection of craft beers than those above, it’s carefully curated.
 Beyond beer, they also have a hearty selection of tequila and mocktails.
 This tucked away location also offers outdoor seating – cozy firepit included.

 Cure Lounge & Patio at Nita Lake Lodge

 Sitting on the scenic shores of Nita Lake, Cure Lounge is a stone’s throw away from the Creekside Gondola.
 Cross the highway and you’ll find this sophisticated, yet let-your-hair-down, après venue.
 How does it combine the two?
-A live DJ, modern ski-chalet interior and craft cocktails inspired by the elements.
+A modern ski-chalet interior and craft cocktails inspired by the elements.
 The lounge also has drink and dining specials each night of the week and is vegetarian and vegan friendly.